 Sperm whales are listed as endangered under the Endangered Species Act of 1973, and therefore designated as depleted under the MMPA.
 As a result, this stock is classified as a strategic stock.
-However, on the basis of total abundance, current distribution, and regulatory measures that are currently in place, it is unlikely that this stock is in danger of extinction (Braham 1992).
-Reliable estimates of the minimum population, population trends, PBR, and status of the stock relative to its Optimum Sustainable Population are currently not available.
-A minimum estimate of the total annual level of human-caused mortality and serious injury is 2.2 whales.
-Because the PBR is unknown, it is not known if the minimum estimate of the mean annual U.S. commercial fishery-related mortality and serious injury rate (2.2 whales) can be considered insignificant and approaching zero mortality and serious injury rate.
+However, on the basis of total abundance, current distribution, and regulatory measures that are in place, it is unlikely that this stock is in danger of extinction (Braham 1992).
+Reliable estimates of the minimum population, population trends, PBR, and status of the stock relative to its Optimum Sustainable Population are not available.
+A minimum estimate of the total annual level of human-caused mortality and serious injury is 3.7 whales in U.S. commercial fisheries.
+Because the PBR is unknown, it is not known if this minimum estimate of the mean annual U.S. commercial fishery-related mortality and serious injury rate (3.7 whales) can be considered insignificant and approaching zero mortality and serious injury rate.